56 Group Wales: Activities

-In 2012, marking the 56th anniversary of the group's formation, a touring exhibition visited galleries around Wales.
-Called The 56 Group Wales: The Founders, it includes artworks of the twelve original founders, as well as work from current members.
+By 2012, the Group's 56th anniversary year, it could claim to have had a total of 88 full members (plus a number of guest, associate and honorary members); and to have held 225 exhibition showings.
+In 2012, a touring exhibition visited galleries around Wales.
+Called The 56 Group Wales: The Founders, it included artworks of the twelve original founders, as well as work from current members.
 For the previous ten years, businessman Barrie Maskell had spent time tracking down and purchasing work made by each of the twelve original members.
 This included a visit to one of the surviving founders, John Wright, who was living in Spain.
 Fifty-six of Maskell's paintings were chosen for the exhibition.
 The exhibition was shown at venues in Pontypridd, Cardiff and MOMA Wales in Machynlleth.
 In the same year, a history of the Group's first 56 years by David Moore was published.

 In January 2013 a touring exhibition of the group's work, 56:56, opened at Newport Art Gallery.

+In 2019 At Cross Purposes, a creative project curated by Frances Woodley, was conceived in collaboration with the 56 Group Wales.
+New work was created and new partnerships forged, as well as the production of a touring exhibition, and accompanying book in 2023.
+The project required that 16 members of 56 Group Wales each be partnered with an invited artist from elsewhere in the UK and Ireland, selected by Woodley.
+Each pair then engaged with Woodley in a three-way email correspondence.
+The project took place over a series of COVID-19 lockdowns, with artists confined to their makeshift studios.
+The exhibition toured: School of Art Museum, Aberystwyth University (14 February – 28 April 2023), Oriel Môn, Llangefni, Anglesey (29 April to 11 June 2023), Queen Street Studios Gallery, Belfast (7 – 28 September 2023), and Elysium Gallery Swansea (10 November – 23 December 2023).
+Artist pairings: Ken Elias / Morwenna Morrison, Pete Williams / Mark Doyle, Robert Harding / Tim Dodds, Sue Hunt / Paula MacArthur, Dilys Jackson / Keith Brown, Carol Hiles / Jane Rainey, Sue Hiley Harris / Michael Geddis, Corinthe Rizvi / Louise Barrington, Martyn Jones / Martin Finnin, Tiff Oben / Garry Barker, Kay Keogh / Michelle McKeown, Harvey Hood / Molly Thompson, Alison Lochhead / Judith Tucker, Rhodri Rees / Ellen Mitchinson, Peter Spriggs / Christine Roychowdhury, Luis Tapia / Louise Manifold.